 Verse 7 exhorts strength and courage towards the observance of the law.
 The consequences are success and prosperity.
 From reassurance in verse 6 and command in verse 7, verse 9 forcefully commands strength and courage, to eliminate fear and discouragement premised in God's presence.
-The phrase "wherever you go" (ביכל עשר תלח) differs from "every place" (which the subject will trod given as gift 1:3 (כל מקמ)).
+The phrase "wherever you go" (ביכל עשר תלח) differs from "every place" (which the subject will trod given as gift 1:3 (כל מקמ).
 It is possible that the writer has deportation and dispersion in mind here which in Josiah's time had already been the fate of the Northern kingdom and a very real threat for Judah.
 The confident tone in verses 1-5 is gone.
 Verses 7-9 presume threatening situation.

-The phrase be strong and be courageous (הוק אמצו, Deut 31:23; 1:6, 7, 9, 18) is mainly concerned with the appointment of Joshua as military leader of the people.64 Chazaq (חוק) may have originated from the rituals of the Yahweh war.65 The addressee is assured that he will accomplish the task of leading the Israelites into the land.
+The phrase be strong and be courageous (הוק אמצו).
+Deut 31:23; 1:6, 7, 9, 18) is mainly concerned with the appointment of Joshua as military leader of the people.
+The addressee is assured that he will accomplish the task of leading the Israelites into the land.
 But in comparison with the mention of campaigns, sieges, chariots, horses, and booty in ancient Near Eastern literature, Josh 1:1-9 makes no mention of warfare implements and instead stresses the law, a hint that the war Israel has to wage is not won by military capability.
-The conflict presented in Joshua is not armed conflict but cultural and ideological.66 The law in Josiah's period is identified with the core of Deuteronomy, which codifies a social construction based on God's rule over Israel.
+The conflict presented in Joshua is not armed conflict but cultural and ideological.
+The law in Josiah's period is identified with the core of Deuteronomy, which codifies a social construction based on God's rule over Israel.
 God's speech in the passage points to important crises concerning leadership and the people.